 Denmark has appointed the Danish Institute for Human Rights to promote, analyse, monitor and support work on gender equality in listed companies.

 Find more information in our webinar on the Gender Balance Bill by signing up for our ESG webinar series.
 You can then watch Horten's webinar on the Gender Balance Bill.
-Sign up and get the webinar: here
+To watch the webinar, please contact event@horten.dk.

 Link to the page of the official Report of Danish Parliamentary Proceedings on the bill's consideration: L 61 - 2024-25 (overview): Proposal for an act on gender distribution among management members in certain large listed companies (the Gender Balance Act). / The Danish Parliament (in Danish)